-The home is essentially a concrete structure with large concrete columns with buttrice like shapes.
-This along with the tower and large concrete wall at the entry gives the home a castle like resemblance.
-Set high on the hill the home looks over the property as if it is a castle looking over it’s territory.
+This Mt Nebo new home design is essentially a concrete structure with large concrete columns with buttress-like shapes.
+These buttresses, along with the tower and large concrete wall at the entry, give the home a castle-like resemblance.
+Set high on the hill the house looks over the property as if it is a castle looking over its territory.

-The external materials of the home are bookleaf stone to the front face of the house, off form concrete in its natural state, aluminum and timber framed windows with expansive glazing and a mixture of concrete roofs with gravel over and copper sheet roofs which will age gracefully like Customs House in Brisbane City.
+The external materials of the home are book-leaf stone to the front face of the house, off-form concrete in its natural state, aluminium and timber framed windows with expansive glazing and a mixture of gravel covered concrete roofs and copper sheet roofs (which will age gracefully like Customs House in Brisbane City).

 From the entry, the house has a fortress wall.
-To the north and east the house has predominantly glass walls.
-External venetians provide protection from the harsh sunlight in the morning and large eaves overhangs ensure the home remains cool most of the day.
+To the north and east, the house has glass walls, predominantly.
+External Venetians protect from the harsh sunlight in the morning, and large eaves overhangs ensure the home remains cool most of the day.

-Beyond the fortress wall, you will ascent the entry steps through a bamboo forest.
-This is the first view of the tranquil gardens that surround the home.
-While ascending the entry stairs, you also look across the reflection pools to a very Japanese style sand garden.
-This simple yet very structured garden provides order and discipline to the front of the home.
+Beyond the fortress wall, you will ascend the entry steps through a bamboo forest; the first view of the tranquil gardens surrounding the home.
+While climbing the entry stairs, you also look across the reflection pools to a Japanese-style sand garden.
+This straightforward and structured garden provides order and discipline to the front of the home.

-Beyond the entry bridge, through a large set of solid timber doors, is the entry to a space with a very normal ceiling height.
-This standard ceiling height gives this space an intimate feeling and emphasises the grandeur of the higher ceilings beyond this space.
-To one side of the entry space, a simple bench seat provides a visitor with a zone to wait and reflect.
+Beyond the entry bridge, through a large set of solid timber doors, is the entrance to an area with a standard ceiling height.
+This ceiling height gives this space an intimate feeling and emphasises the grandeur of the higher ceilings beyond this space.
+To one side of the entry, a simple bench seat provides visitors with an area to wait and reflect.

-After ascending another few steps, you arrive within a grand space – the reflection lookout.
-This space has large full height glass windows where you can gaze out across reflection ponds into a refined, yet simple, garden forming a room within the private boundaries of the walled fortress home.
+After ascending another few steps, you arrive at a grand space – the reflection look-out.
+This space has large full-height glass windows where you can gaze out across reflection ponds into a refined garden that forms a room within the private boundaries of the walled fortress home.
 This garden will also provide a tranquil view from the southern side of the main living area of the house.

-The magnificent staircase provides vertical movement within the house.
-The stair itself provides a link to the bedroom levels, and basement level.
+The magnificent staircase provides vertical movement within the home, with the stair itself providing a link to the bedroom levels and basement level.

 Inner Sanctuary/Formal living

 After entering the home, you arrive within the inner sanctuary.
 This space contains a miniature garden.
-Off this space is the formal living room incorporating a grand fireplace.
+Off the inner sanctuary is the formal living room with a grand fireplace.
 The room itself has full height glass walls on three sides which look over stunning reflection pools.
-Privacy is provided via venetian screening devices.
-Apart from the fireplace which provides warmth the room has cold finishes to emphasise the remoteness of the homes location.
+Privacy is provided via Venetian screening devices.
+Apart from the fireplace, which provides warmth, the room has cold finishes to emphasise the remoteness of the home’s location.

 Link/Formal Dining Room

-A full glass walled entry bridge, or link, connects the dramatic dining room from the house.
+A full-glass walled entry bridge, or link, connects the dramatic dining room to the house.
 The dining room is suspended some six metres above the ground.
 It has glass walls on four sides, which extend from floor to ceiling.
 When in this room the occupants feel like they are floating within air space, particularly during the evening when the surrounding countryside is in complete darkness.

-A large gourmet kitchen has been created.
-This kitchen suits personal needs as well as those of a professional chef, if and when required.
-The kitchen includes a built in dining bench and different zones for preparation, cooking and cleaning.
+A large gourmet kitchen suits our client’s personal needs as well as those of a professional chef, if and when required.
+The kitchen includes a built-in dining bench and different zones for preparation, cooking, and cleaning.

-The informal living zone incorporates large sliding doors which can be screened as well as a large entertainment unit.
-A built in corner seat maximises seating and minimises clutter.
+The casual living zone incorporates large sliding doors which can be screened as well as a large entertainment unit.
+A built-in corner seat maximises seating and minimises clutter.

 The deck is large, but not excessive.
 The main deck is suitable for a large table with the winter deck incorporating built in seating.